13 tips on how to choose a primary care physician (plus 7 types of doctors to know about)

 Tip #2: Know who provides primary care.

 There are a variety of providers that treat patients and practice primary care, with each specializing in different kinds of care but all having the sole goal of facilitating a relationship with the patient.
 The sentiment behind this is that as the PCP and their care team get to know a patient and their medical history, the more thorough the care becomes.
 The most common PCP specialties to choose from are family practitioners, pediatricians, geriatricians, internists, and gynecologists.

-- Family Practitioner: A ‘family physician’ or ‘family doctor’ is certified to care for people of all ages (infant to elderly), which is why they are commonly recommended for families.
+- Family Practitioner: A ‘family physician’ or ‘family doctor’ is certified to care for people of all ages (infant to elderly).
+Due to their versatility, family practice physicians are commonly recommended for families.
 Prior to becoming certified, a family medicine doctor completes a family practice residency and goes through proceedings to become board-eligible.

 - Internist: Internal medicine physicians are one of the most common primary care physicians.
 They are doctors that specialize in internal medicine and is known as an ‘internist’ or an ‘internal medicine physician.’
-After completing a residency in internal medicine and becoming board-eligible, an internal medicine doctor is certified to care for adults at any age.
+After completing a residency in internal medicine and becoming board-eligible, internal medicine doctors are certified to care for adults at any age.

 - Geriatrician: A geriatrician specializes in providing aid to elderly patients who may be experiencing medical issues related to aging.
 According to the American Geriatrics Society, about 30% of people over 65 need geriatric care, and according to the American Association of Retired Persons(AARP), it’s common for a patient to see a geriatric doctor in addition to their PCP.
 Geriatric doctors become certified after completing a residency in family medicine or internal medicine and becoming board-eligible.
 For more information on geriatric care, visit this resource.